vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: none

-Deploy the virtual container host appliance to a resource pool on vCenter Server rather than to a vApp.
-If you specify this option, `vic-machine create` creates a resource pool with the same name as the virtual container host.
+Deploy the VCH appliance to a resource pool on vCenter Server rather than to a vApp.
+If you specify this option, `vic-machine create` creates a resource pool with the same name as the VCH.

 <pre>--use-rp</pre>